-These partnerships allow EU Member States to draw up joint research programmes, in which the Union may participate.
+Public-public partnerships are agreements that allow EU countries to draw up joint research programmes which the EU may participate in.